teemu01/my-projects/README.md

 This repository showcases different python and c++ projects I have done during my studies.

 ## Ising model
 I wrote a numerical simulation of 2D Ising model using C++.
 I independently learned and applied the ROOT library for data analysis and visualization.
+The generated figures are included in the same folder as the main code.
 - Implemented Metropolis algorithm with periodic boundary conditions to compute thermodynamical quantities such as energy, magnetization, susceptibility and specific heat
 - Used ROOT to visualize the results as a functions of temperature.
 In addition, I used ROOT to fit a function to find the critical temperature for the model
-- Used ROOT to generate snapshots of the lattice near critical temperature to visualize phase transition
+- Used ROOT to generate snapshots of the spin-lattice near critical temperature to visualize phase transition

-## yatzy-game
+## Pure dephasing model
-A complete yatzy game written in Python.
-The code is written in finnish.
-- The game works on command-line interface
-- Writes and reads data from a file
+In this project I studied open quantum system dynamics using pure dephasing model and used machine learning to identify environmental spectral types in Jupyter Notebook.
+- Generated time-dependent coherence signals for different bath types with different parameters
+- Converted the signals to frequency domain using FFT
+- Built a PyTorch neural-Network to classify bath types

 ## Structure factor calculation
 An analysis tool used to compute structure factor from a data obtained from cp2k ab initio molecular dynamics simulations.